mkayeterry/recipe-urls/README.md

 ## Acknowledgments
 This package was inspired by (and meant to be used in conjunction with) [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) by [hhursev](https://github.com/hhursev).
-Thanks for making the intersection of programming and recipe data more doable!
+Thanks for making the intersection of programming and recipes more doable!

 ## License